allanwhite/contentful-mc-uploader/content/hubspot_blog/hubspot_blog_16.md

 dateUnix: 2016-09-29T00:10:12Z
 author: kris
 summary: |
+    Day Three is a wrap, meaning we saw more demos and observed the last few panel discussions of the conference.
 lead: |
+    Day Three is a wrap, meaning we saw more demos and observed the last few panel discussions of the conference.

 ---

-Day Three is a wrap, meaning we saw more demos and observed the last few panel discussions of the conference.

 ## Diversity of care

 One of the more powerful themes that sets up a tentpole topic for 2017 is the diversity of types of care.
 It's now obvious there are several different types of care.
 Health 2.0 explained it like such: